Coding

 rename Species species

-Like saying “this old name becomes this new name”
+Like saying “replace old name with this new name”

 In dplyr, the new name comes first, the old name comes second